Sylvia B. Seaman: Literary career

 Rusty Carousel told the story of Stephanie Camill, a Cornell graduate working half-heartedly as a public school teacher.
 She craves love and marriage and the novel tells the story of her jumping from relationship to relationship unable to find a husband.
 With both Seaman and Schwartz being ex-school teachers themselves, the novel was able to give people a comprehensive view of what the New York City public school system was like.
 It shows how a teacher can be moved from school to school, and what hardships the system can place on a teacher.

 In 1955, Sylvia Seaman wrote a novel titled, Glorious to View with her lifelong friend, Francis Wexler Schwartz that detailed their time as students at Cornell University from 1918 to 1922.
 Seaman used the novel as an outlet to share her experiences as a woman on a predominantly male campus, and the challenges she faced as a result.
 Her unique ability to speak to women in a similar situation forged the way for other women to attend higher education and have their voices heard.
 Sylvia remained connected to Cornell University throughout her life, even serving as the class correspondent for more than 50 years.
 This novel remains in manuscript form in the archives at Cornell University.

-Their 1952 novel Miracle Father told the story of a couple producing a child through Artificial Insemination.
+Their 1952 novel Miracle Father told the story of a couple conceiving a child through artificial insemination.
 When the novel was republished in 1968, it was retitled as Test-Tube Father.

+Activism

 In 1955 Seaman underwent a radical mastectomy due to a mass found in her breast.
 This milestone in her life turned her to a path of education and awareness about breast cancer and its severity.
 In 1965, Seaman published a controversial novel called What Every Woman Should Know About Breast Cancer, in which she explains ways of how a radical mastectomy could be avoided.
 Seaman then devoted herself to educating other women on the importance of self-checks and mammograms for the rest of her career.
 In an interview with Irene Davall, a prominent feminist leader in the 1970s, Seaman stated, "It may be in time that they don't have to do many radicals, especially if mammograms should become more popular."
 Ultimately, she believed strongly in women's activism and educating the public on women's health issues that were rarely talked about at the time.

 In addition to continuing to tell her story and educate the public about breast cancer, Seaman spoke out about several other controversial issues within the realm of women's health and sexuality.
 Often she spoke out about abortion and its importance, along with lesbianism and other sexual orientations that were highly avoided within the media.
 Seaman continued to interview on radio shows and for newspapers until she was in her late seventies, and continued to write articles in newspapers about newly controversial topics that came up within the women's rights movement.